gdev96/imagic/server/README.md

 # server
-An image server that stores and loads images
+The imagic server that send responses